- Work: Director of Program Planning and Evaluation, Mercy Connections

 - Education: MA, SIT Graduate Institute; BS, Campbell University

 - Focus Areas: Nonprofit Management, Benefit Corporations, Triple Strength Leadership

-Travis is an author, entrepreneur, executive advisor, and founder of Advance Humanity, a humanitarian consulting group dedicated to helping social entrepreneurs, social businessesm and nonprofits expand their influence and make a difference in the world.
-Advance Humanity is also one of the first dozen certified B Corporations in Vermont, alongside Ben & Jerry’s, Seventh Generation, and King Arthur Flour.
-Travis was a Peace Corps Volunteer in Mongolia (2008-11), author of the Unofficial Peace Corps Volunteer Handbook and was a Peace Corps Fellow at SIT Graduate Institute where he received his MA in management.
+Travis is an optimist, professor, entrepreneur, and founder of Advance Humanity, a humanitarian consulting agency that helps social entrepreneurs and nonprofit leaders dream big and expand their influence.
+Advance Humanity is one of the first dozen Certified B Corporations in Vermont, alongside Ben & Jerry’s, Seventh Generation, and King Arthur Flour.
+Travis was a Peace Corps Volunteer in Mongolia (2008-11), authored the Peace Corps Volunteer's Handbook, and was a Peace Corps Fellow at SIT Graduate Institute, where he received his MA in Leadership & Management.
 His focus was on social business and nonprofit management, and he wrote his thesis on "Leading Happiness: Shared Leadership and Happiness at Work in Certified Benefit Corporations."
-He has helped lead the certification of three Certified Benefit Corporations, including the first in Asia.
+He has also led the certification of six Certified Benefit Corporations, including the first in Asia.

 - Work: Principal, Joe Heslin Strategies; Communication Strategist, New Ground Creative

 - Education: MS in Management, Marlboro College; BS in Sociology, James Madison University